 For example, “pool.ntp.org., time.apple.com., time.windows.com., time.cloudflare.com.”

-The changes are applied as soon as you close the preference pane.
+The changes are saved and applied as soon as you close the preference pane.

 The trailing period is strictly speaking optional, but it’s the preferred format that’s used consistently by Apple tools that interact with the system’s NTP settings.
 Sticking with Apple’s format may help avoid compatibility issues with system upgrades down the line.

 You can also enter the IP or DNS addresses of your preferred time-servers directly in the NTP configuration file at /private/etc/ntp.conf.
 The NTP client configuration file takes one server entry per line, e.g. “server 0.pool.ntp.org.”